Daavidng/Daavidng/README.md

 - 💬 Ask me about anything regarding machine learning, statistics, and programming

-- 🌱 I’m currently learning Tableau, Investment, and AI
+- 🌱 I’m currently learning MongoDB and Tableau

 - 🤔 I’m looking for help with expert in data science field to provide me guidance